MawadAhmed/alx-system_engineering-devops/0x00-shell_basics/README.md

 ls -al . .. /boot : list hidden file for two or more directory.

-file /tmp/iamafile : type of the file command
+file /tmp/iamafile : type of the file command.

+ln -s /bin/ls --ls-- : Create a symbolic link command.

+cp -nu *.html .. : copy command with condition [n : for not existing file/ u : update].